reinhart1010/nix/docs/en/common/ng.md

 ---
 # ng

-Command-line Interface (CLI) for creating and managing Angular applications.
+Create and manage Angular applications.
 More information: <https://angular.io/cli>.

 - Create a new Angular application inside a directory: